 The dividend yield is composed of the net rental income less all costs, interest and expenses incurred.
 In addition, a security fund is opened and the mortgage debt must in any case be amortised.

 As a co-owner and the owner of the property, you directly participate in the performance of your property.

 The entire transaction is entirely transparent.
 You have online access to the entire data of your co-ownership at any time.
 In addition, you as a co-owner receive the contract documents for your files.
 E-banking access to the property account gives you the option of monitoring all deposits and withdrawals at any time.
 The administration of crowdhouse is also happy to provide you with information at any time concerning the current state of revenue and expenditure, electronically and by telephone.
 Finally, every quarter we send you a written report with all the important details concerning the property.

-Rental rates will be adjusted according to applicable law, whether up or down.
+Rental rates will be adjusted according to applicable law.
 When reviewing the property prior to the purchase, we value the current state of the national index and the reference interest rates.
 We will disclose these in the rental tables.
 Thus, as a co-owner you can get an idea of the starting position and possible risks or opportunities with regard to rent adjustments.

 The security fund is needed for major repairs, renovations and maintenance as well as for the value retention of the property over several years.
 It can also be used for the settlement of mortgage interest and amortisation.
 Thus it serves as additional security, so that the co-owners never have to inject new capital into the property.

 Normally, the mortgage is financed by the ongoing rental income.
 If this is insufficient or an unforeseen event occurs, the security fund may be used.